Categories

 How digital assistants are promoting enhanced accessibility at the Open University

 The Open University uses Taylor, an AI-based digital assistant, to improve the student experience for disabled learners.
-In this instalment of the Here and Now series, the national centre for AI in tertiary education speaks with Dr Tim Coughlan, Senior Lecturer in Education Technology at the Open University, to explore the benefits and practicalities of using digital assistants in this context.
+In this instalment of the Here and Now series, the Jisc AI Team speaks with Dr Tim Coughlan, Senior Lecturer in Education Technology at the Open University, to explore the benefits and practicalities of using digital assistants in this context.

 Can you tell me a bit about Taylor and explain how is it being used to improve the student experience at the Open University?